 - Your Domain Authority is on the low end of the scoring spectrum and is more impacted by scaling fluctuation.

-How to Increase Domain Authority?
+How to Increase Domain Authority Score?

 Before we start with the tips to improve Domain Authority, here is a quick video about the same uploaded by John Lincoln – Co-Founder, CEO – Ignite Visibility.

-DA Ranking Factor 1: Improve the Off-Page SEO of Your Website
+Improve the Off-Page SEO of Your Website

-From the time DA came to existence, it has been widely used by the outreach team to understand the quality of a website.
+From the time DA came into existence, it has been widely used by the outreach team to understand the quality of a website.
 Websites with high Domain Authority usually have a host of referring domains that are of very high quality.

 If you’re trying to improve the DA of your website, make an effort to acquire high-quality links from domains that have higher DA than that of yours.
 This will accelerate the growth of your DA.